What is Xylitol?

 Yes: “KEEP OUT OF REACH OF PETS AND ANIMALS.
 DO NOT FEED XYLITOL OR ANY PRODUCT CONTAINING XYLITOL TO YOUR PET OR TO ANY ANIMAL.”

-Xylitol is recognized by the U.S. Food and Drug Administration as a safe food sweetener for people.
+Humans: Xylitol is recognized by the U.S. Food and Drug Administration as a safe food sweetener for people.
 Large amounts of Xylitol (typically 30 to 40 grams or approximately 7 to 10 teaspoons), taken at one time, can produce undesirable temporary symptoms such as diarrhea and intestinal gas in susceptible individuals.
 If this happens, reduce intake or discontinue use.

-If you suspect your pet ingested Xylitol by either observing this happen or finding evidence of a chewed container or product, and the animal is acting normal, you should attempt to give animal(s) a small meal and at the same time, immediately seek medical attention.
-If you have evidence that they ingested a product that contains Xylitol and the animal(s) is not acting normal you should seek medical attention immediately without giving the animal any food.
+If you suspect your pet ingested Xylitol by either observing this happen or finding evidence of a chewed container or product, and the animal is acting normal, you should attempt to give animal(s) a small meal and at the same time, immediately seek veterinary medical attention.
+If you have evidence that they ingested any product that contains Xylitol and the animal(s) is not acting normal you should seek veterinary medical attention immediately without giving the animal any food.